bagalliu/Simple-C-Shell/README.md

 * Handles basic process management, including process creation and waiting for child processes to finish.
 * Supports pipes (|) for chaining commands together, connecting the output of one command to the input of another.
 * Implements command history with arrow key navigation using the readline library.
+* Supports input/output redirection using < and > symbols, allowing users to redirect the output of a command to a file or read input from a file.

 ## How to compile and run